Introduction to referencing

 References

-References are the details of your information sources, providing enough information to enable the reader to understand what you are referring to.
+References are the details of your information sources, providing enough information to enable readers to refer to the same information for themselves.

 Reference list